Olympia Regional Airport

 Noise Abatement

-The management of Olympia Airport is committed to aircraft operating procedures which minimize noise impact on airport neighbors.
-Voluntary noise abatement procedures have been established for use and pilots are asked to cooperate to the extent possible.
+Olympia Regional Airport is committed to aircraft operating procedures that minimize noise impact on airport neighbors.
+Voluntary noise abatement procedures have been established for use, and pilots are asked to cooperate to the extent possible.

 It is understood that air traffic control instructions and safety considerations may at times require deviation from the suggested procedures.